SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-lb-dns-warning.png)

-    If your A record is correct, Google Gloud Platform will activate the certificate and make it visible on the screen.
+    If your A record is correct, Google Cloud Platform will activate the certificate and make it visible on the screen.
 The green check mark indicates the domain/certificate is active.

     ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-cert-success.png)